clburlison/clburlison.com/_posts/2014-10-06-munkirepo-guide-part-1.md

 ##Setting up Nginx
 Nginx is fast, light-weight, and uses a fraction of the resources that Apache uses.
 But don't take my word for it there are lots of [other reason](http://arstechnica.com/business/2011/11/a-faster-web-server-ripping-out-apache-for-nginx/) why [you might want to use Nginx](http://wiki.nginx.org/WhyUseIt).

 Nginx's installation on Ubuntu is very similar to Apache's.
 All of its config files are stored in _/etc/nginx_.
-The first thing we want to do is remove the sites that are enabled by default since they're just placeholders and don't do anything interesting.

-``sudo unlink /etc/nginx/sites-enabled/*``

-Now, lets create a site conf for our munki_repo.
+Lets create a site conf for our munki_repo.
 ``sudo nano /etc/nginx/sites-enabled/munki_repo.conf``

 {% highlight html %}
 # Munki Repo
 server {
   listen 80;
-  server_name munki01;
+  server_name munki;
   location /munki_repo/ {
     alias /usr/local/munki_repo/;
-    autoindex on;
+    autoindex off;
     auth_basic "Restricted";
     auth_basic_user_file /etc/nginx/.htpasswd;
   }